jugglinmike/command-the-command-line/src/material/02-getting-your-bearings/02-command-invocation/index.md

 ```
-$ export myVariable=variable-value
+vm$ export myVariable=variable-value
-$ echo The value of the variable "myVariable" is: $myVariable
+vm$ echo The value of the variable "myVariable" is: $myVariable
 The value of the variable "myVariable" is: variable-value
-$ export mistake=value with spaces
+vm$ export mistake=value with spaces
-$ echo The value of the variable "mistake" is: $mistake
+vm$ echo The value of the variable "mistake" is: $mistake
 The value of the variable "mistake" is: value
-$ export correct='value with spaces'
+vm$ export correct='value with spaces'
-$ echo The value of the variable "correct" is: $correct
+vm$ echo The value of the variable "correct" is: $correct
 The value of the variable "correct" is: value with spaces
-$
+vm$
 ```

 ???